Scuba Diving in Costa Rica

 The rainy season begins in April and ends in November.
 Rainy season normally starts with a couple of rain showers a week, progressing to sunny mornings with afternoon rain showers and ending the day with fabulous sunsets.
 September and October are the months for the heaviest rains…but the diving is still great because we do not have any large rivers commenting with the ocean in this area…sometime the rain settles the plankton improving the visibility.
 The water is warmer this time of year averaging 78-85 degrees with some thermoclines and visibility averaging 30-60+ft.
 The ocean is calm and not much wind making, it the perfect time of year to visit Bat Islands (Isla Murcielagos) and see the bull sharks.
 The landscape is lush and green, very tropical.

 We are small and personalized, we can be flexible on our trips and our hours.
 Special afternoon trips can be arranged.
-There is a PADI professional for every four to six divers depending on their experience with a maximum of six customers on board.
-Private trips are also available.

-We are fortunate to have so many fintastic local dive sites to choose from.
+We are fortunate to have so many fantastic local dive sites to choose from.
 There are many beautiful local sites to choose from just a ten to twenty minutes boat ride from Playa del Coco.
 Sites are multi-level starting at 30ft going to 80ft, with an average depth of 30-50ft, making the diving perfect for beginners and experienced divers at the same time.
 We typically see white-tip reef sharks, many varieties of schooling fish, octopus, five species of moray eels, loads of puffers, southern stingrays plus several other types of rays including the pacific manta rays.
 We also can find seahorses, frog fish, nudibranchs and harlequin clown shrimp.
 The average dive time is around forty-five minutes, with a one hour surface interval between the dives.
 We offer fresh pineapple, cookies and a cooler of water for refreshment.
 You are more than welcome to bring your own personal snacks and non-alcohol beverages with you.
 We depart at 8:30 and return at noon.
 Dive trips are two tanks but a third tank can be added with notice.
 Snorkeling is great at most of the local dive sites.
 We provide a snorkel guide with three or more snorkelers.

 Night diving is the most spectacular experiences a diver can have.
 We depart just before sunset and enjoy the boat ride over to one of our favorite local dive sites.
 Just as the last rays of light leave the sky, we jump into the water.
 During the night, the creatures that sleep during the day come out to play, such as sea hares, apricot sea slugs and all types of tube worms.
 Eels and octopus are more active and sometimes we come across a sleeping turtle.
 The favorite among most divers is when you block out the light on your flashlight and move your arms to watch the water light up with bio-luminescent plankton… you truly feel like you are in outer space.
 Riders are also welcomed to join us on the boat.
 It is very nice to enjoy a night on the water, watching the stars.
 You can also see the fish glowing in the water like shooting stars.
-We require a local dive before making a night dive.
 Children must be twelve years old and have advance certification.

-All passengers on the boat must have a copy of their passport’s photo page and visa stamp page.
+NOTE: All passengers on the boat must have a copy of their passport’s photo page and visa stamp page.

 You are welcome to bring extra snacks or special non-alcohol drinks on board.
 You should also bring a hat and light covering for protection from the sun.
 It is best to bring this from your home, as sunscreen is expensive in Costa Rica.
 If you choose to use aerosol sunscreen please use care when applying and spray onto your hands to rub it on.
 Aerosol sunscreen makes the boat surface dangerously slippery.